-- · our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - · limitations or restrictions on the ability of sales personnel to appropriately market the product to physicians or other healthcare professionals; - the lack of complementary drugs to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - · unforeseen costs and expenses associated with creating an independent sales and marketing organization; and - · inability to obtain sufficient coverage and reimbursement from third-party payors and governmental agencies.
+- our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - limitations or restrictions on the ability of sales personnel to appropriately market the product to physicians or other healthcare professionals; - the lack of complementary drugs to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - unforeseen costs and expenses associated with creating an independent sales and marketing organization; and - inability to obtain sufficient coverage and reimbursement from third-party payors and governmental agencies.

 If we enter into arrangements with third parties to perform sales and marketing services, our revenues from the sale of drugs or the profitability of these revenues to us are likely to be lower than if we were to market and sell any drugs that we develop ourselves.
 In addition, we may not be successful in entering into arrangements with third parties to sell and market our product candidates or may be unable to do so on terms that are favorable to us.
-We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our product candidates effectively.
+Third parties may also fail to devote the necessary resources and attention to sell and market our product candidates effectively and we may not have sufficient control or oversight over third parties to ensure they sell and market our product candidates in compliance with all applicable law.
 If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing our product candidates.